 NEVER try to catch up to riders in front of you.
 Ride at your own pace.

-Please leave plenty of room between yourself and the rider in front of you.
+Please leave plenty of room for yourself and the rider in front of you.
 When he has to slam on his brakes, he doesn’t need you crashing into the back of him and ruining EVERYONE’s day.
 Also, there is nothing worse than having to change the way you ride all day because of what’s going on in your mirror.
 If a rider keeps getting too close behind you, flash your brake lights repeatedly as a reminder to BACK OFF.

 Fill up BEFORE the ride, please.
 Have a gas tank big enough to go at least 100 miles between fill-ups.
 The other option is to carry extra gas.
 There is no empathy for those who can not/will not follow this simple request.
 The group suffers for those who do not plan?
 Poppycock, I say!
 Prepare!

 Please MEET AT TURPENTINE CREEK, 7 miles south of Eureka Springs at 8 am.
 Fill your tank prior to arriving.